Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-Importantly, in view of Thm.~\ref{thm:finite_description} the spaces of generalised (co)vacua crucially involve the submodule generated by the action of holomorphic currents on the cyclic vector, as in the generic case.
-This yields new representations of the TCLA $\mf g_r$, also ultimately obtained by induction---cf. Thm.~\ref{thm:finite_modules}.
+Importantly, in view of Thm.~\ref{thm:finite_description}, the spaces of generalised (co)vacua involve the submodule $M \sse \wh M$ generated by the action of holomorphic currents $\mf g \llb z \rrb \sse \mf g(\!( z )\!)$ on the cyclic vector $w \in \wh M$.
+This yields new parabolically-induced representations of TCLAs (cf.~Thm.~\ref{thm:finite_modules}).